Teaching/Seminars for Students

 Recognition as a guest student is always possible, graded oral examination upon request (only limited student number, on first come, first served basis)

-Make-up exam (only if necessary):
+Make-up exam Master students (only if necessary):

-Final Program | Learning objective
+Preliminary program | Learning objective

 (accepted for Wahlfach I Humanmedizin, Master of Neuroscience, Master Medical Immunosciences and Infection, Master of Molecular Cell Biology)